BUMETCS673/project-f23team4/team.md

 ## Undefined Role: Tony Xiang

-Recently graduated form Penn State with BS in Computer Science.
-Currently, pursuing MS in computer science in Boston University Metropolitan College.
-Mainly focus on SQL related detabase development and employment, prefer the usage of Python most of the time.
+Hi there!
+I'm a recent grad from Penn State with a BS in Computer Science.
+Right now, I'm working on my MS in computer science at Boston University Metropolitan College.
+I'm really into SQL-related database development and deployment, and I love using Python most of the time.
+It's such a versatile and powerful language.
+I'm always looking for new challenges and opportunities to learn more about data science and programming.

 ## Undefined Role: Siyuan Wan